Adults Services Division at PPA

 Psychological Evaluations are conducted to primarily assess an individual’s emotional and behavioral functioning using standardized tests.
-These evaluations provide useful information about how someone’s character, psychological constructs, and interpersonal style are affecting and individual’s functioning.
+These evaluations provide useful information about how someone’s character, psychological constructs, and interpersonal style are affecting an individual’s functioning.
 Diagnostic information is useful to clarify a clinical picture and help guide treatment.
 Common reasons for referrals include the assessment of Anxiety Disorders, Obsessive-Compulsive and Related Disorders, Depressive Disorders, and Trauma and Stressor-Related Disorders.

 For more information about our evaluations, please click here (Evaluations).

-Social-Communication and Autism Spectrum Disorders:
+Social-Communication and Autism Spectrum Disorders (ASD):

 Evaluations, Psychotherapy and Family Guidance

 Adults on the autism spectrum or with a related social disability can be affected in many ways without the proper support and guidance.
 At PPA we offer psychological evaluations for suspected adults on the autism spectrum, as well as previously diagnosed adults with ASD requiring an evaluation to gather more information on their cognitive and psychosocial abilities to provide guidance and recommendations in many areas which include: treatment of interfering symptoms (anxiety, depression, interfering behaviors), employment, independence/adaptive skills, and social skills.
-Adults on the ASD can lead a fulfilling life with proper guidance and support.
+Adults on the Autism Spectrum can lead a fulfilling life with proper guidance and support.